calamares/calamares/src/modules/zfs/README.md

 * If you use grub with zfs, you must have `ZPOOL_VDEV_NAME_PATH=1` in your environment when running grub-install or grub-mkconfig.
    * Calamares will ensure this happens during the bootloader module.
    * It will also add it to `/etc/environment` so it will be available in the installation
-   * If you have an scripts or other processes that trigger grub-mkconfig during the install process, be sure to add that to the environnent
+   * If you have an scripts or other processes that trigger grub-mkconfig during the install process, be sure to add that to the environment
 * In most cases, you will need to enable services for zfs support appropriate to your distro.
 For example, when testing on Arch the following services were enabled:
    * zfs.target
    * zfs-import-cache